AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/creating-and-managing-reports/set-up-automatic-report-delivery.md

 product-area: reporting;setup
 navigation-topic: create-and-manage-reports
 title: Schedule an automatic report delivery
-description: (NOTE: If this stays, fix links which now go to the reference article)
+description: "(NOTE: If this stays, fix links which now go to the reference article)"
 ---

 # Schedule an automatic report delivery